-A Licensed deficit budget must be approved by the strategic director of finance and governance and the strategic director of children's and adults services, on the recommendation of the director of education and the following conditions must be met:-
+A Licensed deficit budget must be approved by the Strategic Director, Resources and the Strategic Director, Children's and Adults' Services, on the recommendation of the Director of Children's Services and the following conditions must be met:-

-- An agreed licensed deficit can only be agreed where circumstances affecting the school have changed in ways that could not be foreseen or where pupil numbers have fallen significantly and the school needs a period to enact a reduction in expenditure to eliminate the deficit; - There will be a maximum of three years or up to five years, in exceptional circumstances, for repayment, there will be no further extensions and therefore if the financial position of the school worsens during this period then the plans must be adjusted accordingly; - The school must revisit the plan each year and submit any necessary revisions to the plan to ensure that the targets are met; - The deficit subject to a plan cannot exceed 30% of the schools budget share (as defined in section 4.2.1) for nursery, primary, and special schools and 20% of the schools budget share (as defined in section 4.2.1) for secondary schools,(although in exceptional circumstances a higher amount may be agreed); - Progress against the plan will be monitored by the schools finance team reviewing monthly monitoring returns in a manner and format that Southwark determines.
+- An agreed licensed deficit can only be agreed where circumstances affecting the school have changed in ways that could not be foreseen or where pupil numbers have fallen significantly and the school needs a period to enact a reduction in expenditure to eliminate the deficit; - There will be a maximum of three years or up to five years, in exceptional circumstances, for repayment, there will be no further extensions and therefore if the financial position of the school worsens during this period, then the plans must be adjusted accordingly; - The school must revisit the plan each year and submit any necessary revisions to the plan to ensure that the targets are met; - The deficit subject to a plan cannot exceed 30% of the school's budget share (as defined in section 4.2.1) for nursery, primary, and special schools and 20% of the school's budget share (as defined in section 4.2.1) for secondary schools, (although in exceptional circumstances a higher amount may be agreed);

+• Progress against the plan will be monitored by the school's finance team reviewing monthly monitoring returns in a manner and format that the council determines.

-Regular meetings will be required with schools with deficit budgets by the director of education and his/her representative together with representatives of the strategic director of finance and governance and other council officers (as necessary) to review the progress towards reducing the deficit budget.
+Regular meetings will be required with schools with deficit budgets by the Director of Children's Services and his/her representative together with representatives of the Strategic Director, Resources and other council officers (as necessary) to review the progress towards reducing the deficit budget.

-The funding to allow such a deficit budget shall be provided from the collective surplus of school balances held by Southwark on behalf of schools.
+The funding to allow such a deficit budget shall be provided from the collective surplus of school balances held by the council on behalf of schools.

-When submitting a request for a Licensed Deficit, Governing Bodies must have regard to the guidance and details of how to apply for a licensed deficit as set out in the schools financial procedures manual, including the requirement to submit a draft budget for the next financial year by the 31st January.
+When submitting a request for a Licensed Deficit, Governing Bodies must have regard to the guidance and details of how to apply for a licensed deficit as set out in the SFPM, including the requirement to submit a draft budget for the next financial year by the 31 January.

-A School that is unable to present a recovery plan that leads to a balanced budget over a three or up to five year period, in exceptional circumstances, may lose its right to a delegated budget.
+A School that is unable to present a recovery plan that leads to a balanced budget over a three or up to five-year period, in exceptional circumstances, may lose its right to a delegated budget.

-4.10 Loan Scheme
+4.10 Loan scheme